Jury finds Trump liable for sexual abuse, awards accuser $5M

 Trump, 76, denied it, saying he never encountered Carroll at the store and did not know her.
 He has called her a “nut job” who invented “a fraudulent and false story” to sell a memoir.

-Carroll, 79, had sought unspecified damages, plus a retraction of what she said were Trump’s defamatory denials of her claims.
+Carroll, 79, sought unspecified damages, plus a retraction of what she said was Trump’s defamatory denials of her claims.

 The trial revisited the lightning-rod topic of Trump’s conduct toward women.

-Carroll gave multiple days of frank, occasionally emotional testimony, buttressed by two friends who told jurors she reported the alleged attack to them in the moments and day afterward.
+Carroll gave multiple days of frank, occasionally emotional testimony, buttressed by two friends who testified that she reported the alleged attack to them soon afterward.

-Jurors also heard from Jessica Leeds, a former stockbroker who testified that Trump abruptly groped her against her will on an airplane in the 1970s, and from Natasha Stoynoff, a writer who said Trump forcibly kissed her against her will while she was interviewing him for a 2005 article.
+Jurors also heard from Jessica Leeds, a former stockbroker who testified that Trump abruptly groped her against her will on an airline flight in the 1970s, and from Natasha Stoynoff, a writer who said Trump forcibly kissed her against her will while she was interviewing him for a 2005 article.

-The verdict comes as Trump is facing an accelerating swirl of legal risks.
+The verdict comes as Trump faces an accelerating swirl of legal risks.

-Trump is also contending with investigations elsewhere into his possible mishandling of classified documents, his actions after the 2020 election and his activities during the insurrection at the U.S. Capitol on Jan.
+Trump is also contending with investigations into his possible mishandling of classified documents, his actions after the 2020 election, and his activities during the insurrection at the U.S. Capitol on Jan.
 6, 2021.
 Trump denies wrongdoing in all of those matters.

 Carroll, who penned an Elle magazine advice column for 27 years, has also written for magazines and “Saturday Night Live.”
 She and Trump were in social circles that overlapped at a 1987 party, where a photo documented them and their then-spouses interacting.
 Trump has said he doesn’t remember it.